Mohammad-Mardini/The-ORIENT/README.md

         x, y, z = result.x,  result.y,  result.z

-  We also provide a tutorial for a detailed usage of the ORIENT and Gaia astrometries.
-Below, an animation for the stellar orbit of 2MASS~J1808$-$5104
+We also provide a tutorial for detailed usage of the ORIENT library and Gaia astrometries.
+Below is an animation of the integrated orbit for the primordial thin disk star 2MASS J1808-5104.

 https://user-images.githubusercontent.com/35367221/195887007-e690fcb0-842c-481a-833c-8ea710f4eaf5.mp4